boyko11/ML-Notes/ML.md

 * I could sacrifice accuracy for a simpler(less lengthy) hypo
 * The best hypo is the one that minimizes the error, without paying to much price for overcomplicating the hypo
 * an NN example would be big weights - we gonna need more bits(more lenght) do describe larger weights, the larger the weight, the more we overfit
+* Bayes Optiml Classifier -  on average you canNOT do any better than doing a weighted vote of all the hypotheses according to the hypothesis given the data
+* Bayesian Learning gives the ability to talk optimality and gold standards

 ## Bayesian Inference
 * Topological Sort Graph must by a directed asyclic graph